Septh/ts-run/.github/README.md

 import { something } from './a.js'  // works too
 ```

-However, using .`ts` specifiers is highly recommended as a mean to ensure a smooth transition with [Node's own `--experimental-strip-types` option](https://nodejs.org/api/typescript.html#type-stripping).

 #### TypeScript specificities
 TypeScript's module resolution specificities are not handled; instead, Node's module resolution algorithm is always used.

 In other words, `ts-run` always acts as if both `moduleResolution` and `module` were set to `NodeNext` and `paths` was empty.

 ### Sucrase
 `ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors as Sucrase.

 Of particular attention, the following quote from Sucrase's README:

 > Decorators, private fields, throw expressions, generator arrow functions, and do expressions are all unsupported in browsers and Node (as of this writing), and Sucrase doesn't make an attempt to transpile them.

 Apart from this, if `ts-run` doesn't seem to work as you'd expect, you should first check if there is a [Sucrase issue](https://github.com/alangpierce/sucrase/issues) open for your problem.